Role-based access control Enterprise

 The error occurs because Charlie does not have permission to update the existing nodes in the graph.
 The database administrator needs to update Charlie’s permissions and grant him access to update the node properties with:

-GRANT UPDATE ON LABELS :DataPoint TO tester;
+GRANT UPDATE ON NODES CONTAINING LABELS :DataPoint TO tester;

 Charlie is now able to update the labeled categories of any data point in the graph!
 The same permission applies if he needs to update a relationship property in the graph.

-Granting full access permissions
+Grant full access permissions

 David is the data engineer for the company.
 He is very skilled in database systems, and he has been assigned the task of deleting every data point in the system that’s older than one year.
 Alice has his account set up with the following commands: